-Economic Diplomacy To further EU outreach on Economic Diplomacy.
+Economic Diplomacy To further the EU's outreach on Economic Diplomacy.

 Team Europe To join forces to achieve better efficacy & impact by sharing our resources and knowledge as Europe.

 Global Gateway To align efforts under the Global Gateway initiative, achieving greater efficacy and impact through shared resources and collective knowledge of Europe.